Skip to main content Deutsch

 NOVEL THERAPEUTICS

-Thomas Powles, Queen Mary University of London, Barts Cancer Centre, UK
+Thomas Powles, University of London, Barts Cancer Centre, UK

 Bernhard Englinger, Department of Urology, Medical University of Vienna/University Hospital Vienna

-Georg Pfeiler, Department of Gynecology, Medical University of Vienna/University Hospital Vienna -
+Georg Pfeiler, Department of Obstetrics and Gynecology, Medical University of Vienna/University Hospital Vienna

-Michael Dengler, Clinical Department for Oncology, Medical University of Graz -
+Michael Dengler, Division of Oncology, Department of Internal Medicine, Medical University of Graz

 Christoph Höller, Department of Dermatology, Medical University of Vienna/University Hospital Vienna